nelstrom/branflakes/scripts/draft-01.md

 50 worked.

 50 worked today.

-But it might not work tomorrow.
+But it might not work tomorrow!

 Whatever number you choose, there's always a risk that it works today, but not tomorrow.